 Top Minneapolis Food Trucks You Need to Check Out

 In Minneapolis our food truck culture booms in the summer months.
 From vegan, vegetarian gluten free, and everything in between, Minneapolis food trucks are sure to please all taste buds.
-This summer there are 6 food trucks that must be on your list whether you are a resident of the city or just passing by.
+This summer these are the food trucks that must be on your list whether you are a resident of the city or just passing by.

 Minneapolis is home to the Minnesota Vikings and the Purple People Feeder provides Vikings fans and those willing to enter Vikings country with a traditional Midwest taste.
 The menu is a meat-lovers dream, consisting of three main items: burgers, wings, and BBQ!
 Some of the most unique items include the Hot Ranch Burger, a hot sauce infused patty topped with bacon, pepper jack, ranch and sriracha mayo.
 You can try their wings with classic flavors or more eccentric tastes like mango habanero and bourbon brown sugar.